-Discover unusual landscapes, with crystal-clear waters and vegetation
+Discover unusual landscapes, with crystal-clear waters and luxurious vegetation

 Exploring emblematic Art Nouveau architecture in Alesund

 Hike to Preikestolen (Pulpit Rock), a cliff towering over Lysefjord at 604 meters high